tummytucker94/Counting_the_Numer_of_Characters/README.md

 Programming Language: Python
 Goal: To get comfortable using basic sequential operations (input, process, output) in creating programs.

+Constraints:

+  --Be sure the output contains the original string.
+  --Use a single output statement to construct the output.
+  --Use a built-in function of the programming language to determine the length of the string.

 Understanding the Problem
   What are the features of this application (or program)?
     --Prompts for an input string